Winstonpemberton/fun-fact-MVC-project/spec.md

   Uses ActiveRecord for a database under the db file.

-- [x] Include more than one model class (e.g. User, Post, Category) Has three models.
-User, Category and Fact.
+- [x] Include more than one model class (e.g. User, Post, Category) Has four models.
+User, Category, Fact, Comment.

-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) Has two many to many relationships.
-Users have many facts and categories have many facts.
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) Has three many to many relationships.
+Users have many facts, Users have many Comments, categories have many facts and Facts have many Comments.

-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) facts belong to both users and categories
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) facts belong to both users and categories.
+Commments belong to both Users and Facts

 - [x] Include user accounts with unique login attribute (username or email) Signup route checks to see if the name is already in use